Thailand off the beaten track bucket list

 1.What Rong Khun – the White Temple

 While most temples in Thailand gleam with golden pagodas, Wat Rong Khun, commonly known as ‘White Temple’ stands out in contrast to other temples with its brilliant white structure.
-Located in Chiang Rai, the temple is also not a typical shrine, unlike the other Thai temples.
+Located in Chiang Rai, the temple is also not a typical shrine, unlike other Thai temples.
 The architecture is quite unconventional and depicts motifs and structures portraying how it is necessary to overcome the cycle of death to attain nirvana.
 The bridge over a small lake with protruding hands, intricately designed serpent and creature statues and murals blended with Western stars such as Neo from the Matrix, pop stars like Micheal Jackson all makes it a highly intriguing attraction to visit in Thailand.

 2. Sam Phan Bok – Thailand’s Grand Canyon